Have you been to Japan? What do you really miss about Japan?

 - Functional small stuff such as change tray at cashier to put money and receive your change; wet towel in restaurant to clean your hand; free tissue given for free nearby traffic light; and change machine in a bus.

 - The security feeling of wandering around at night.
-As female loving solo traveling, I had been in this situation a lot and, never felt insecure.
+I mostly go solo traveling and walk alone at night.
+While in Japan, I never felt insecure.

 How about you?
-What makes you missing Japan?
+What makes you missing about Japan?